-So while many folks may concern themselves with the hundreds of ranking factors that search engines use, it’s important to remember this:
+So while many SEO beginner may concern themselves with the hundreds of ranking factors that search engines use, it’s important to remember this:

 Google is in the business of providing the best search results for their users.
 Focus on answering the questions your visitors might have.

 Keywords are indicators of what your content is about and are fundamental to any SEO strategy.
 If you sell shoes. “running shoes” would likely be a keyword phrase you are interested in.
 Keywords can also be thought of as the question search users are asking.
 It would not be unusual for a search user to type “Where can I find a shoe store that sells running shoes near me?”
 Google and the other search engines will parse this search query and match it to what they think are the best results.